BruceEckel/bruceeckel.github.io/_posts/2024-10-12-A-New-Kind-of-Technical-Manager.md

 Over the years a number of friends have been promoted to technical management positions, often against their will.
 Companies that use a traditional hierarchy need people at each level, and to manage technical people you need some understanding of that technology.
-What could make more sense than elevating a technical person into a management position.
+What could make more sense than elevating a technical person into a management position?

-Most reports I have heard say that they get paid more but their quality of life is dramatically reduced.
+After a while, I hear that they get paid more but their quality of life is dramatically reduced.
-The extra pay is not a reward for being competent, but compensation for the pain of loss and the tedium of having your time wasted in bureaucratic boredom.
+The extra pay is not a reward for being competent, but compensation for the loss of doing what they enjoy (technology) and the tedium of having your time wasted in bureaucratic boredom.

 I imagine a better version of the technical manager: